nick-ng/poe-map-team/LAB_GEMS.md

 - 1.0 Ice Crash (1, Ice Crash of Cadence)
 - 1.0 Infernal Blow (1, Infernal Blow of Immolation)
 - 1.0 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
-- 1.0 Shield Crush (1, Shield Crush of the Chieftain)
 - 1.0 Shockwave Totem (1, Shockwave Totem of Authority)
 - 1.0 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
 - 1.0 Sunder (1, Sunder of Earthbreaking)